Billi-Green/Ghost_ESP_B/docs/hugo docs/content/getting-started/installation-guide.md

 ## Prerequisites

-Before starting, ensure you have:
+Before starting, make sure you have:

 - A compatible ESP32 board (see [Supported Hardware](About.md#supported-hardware))
-- A modern web browser (Google Chrome recommended, as Firefox doesn't support WebSerial)
+- A modern web browser (Google Chrome, Brave, or Microsoft Edge is recommended, as Firefox doesn't support WebSerial)
-- Appropriate USB cable (Micro USB or USB-C, ensure it's a data cable, not a charge-only cable)
+- An appropriate USB cable (Micro USB or USB-C, ensure it's a data cable, not a charge-only cable)
-- **File Extraction Tool**: Install [7-Zip](https://www.7-zip.org/download.html) or a similar program for extracting firmware files.
+- **File Extraction Tool**: Install [7-Zip](https://www.7-zip.org/download.html) or a similar program for extracting .zip bundles.
-- Internet connection for downloading firmware
-- If using a Flipper Zero, ensure it has the latest firmware for compatibility

 > <p class="note-heading"><strong>Note</strong></p>
 > <p>For best results, disable any VPN or firewall that might block the flashing process, as some network configurations may interfere with the web flasher.</p>